fossxo/fossxo-gdd/source/technical-design/security.rst

 Game Assets
 -----------
-It is possible a cyber-attacker create a special crafted game asset file that exercises a bug in one of the asset loading libraries used by the game.
+It is possible a cyber-attacker create a special crafted game asset file that FossXOises a bug in one of the asset loading libraries used by the game.
 This type of attack is less probable than attacking a package source as an attacker would have to create an asset where the vulnerable library successfully loads its main content yet provides the attacker some benefit such as running